First Main Report Project

 behavioral sciences, communication sciences, ecology, health and environment, management, medecine, human behavior modeling, neurosciences, nursing, psychology, semiology, social medicine, sociology, socioeconomics, zoosemiotics…

-The first version of the completed chapters is expected by fall 2023.
+The first version of the completed chapters is expected by fall of 2024.
 All will address with their own understanding and tools the pressing issue of drivers of behavioral change and non change.
-Then, the second volume will propose several transversal and multidisciplinary chapters, but more to come by the end of 2023.
+Then, the second volume will propose several transversal and multidisciplinary chapters, but more to come by the end of 2024.

 Researchers are from the following countries: Australia, Belgium, Brazil, Canada, Colombia, Cyprus, Denmark, Estonia, France, Germany, Ireland, Israel, Italy, Netherlands, Portugal, South Africa, Sweden, Switzerland, UK, USA…